la2050/archive/_projects/2016/you-cant-get-ahead-if-you-cant-get-around-stories-research-on-howweroll.md

   transportation system — from how it’s funded and who makes the decisions to who depends on our buses and trains as their connection lifeline — and what we can do to make it better for all.
+project_proposal_impact:
+  - Social & emotional support
+  - Government responsiveness to residents’ needs
+  - Travel time to work
+  - Public transit riders
+  - >-
+    Transit-accessible housing and employment (the share of housing units and percentage of jobs that are located within a half-mile of transit)
 category: connect
 body_class: tangerine